 Mobile: Cellphone Recycling

-Recycling your cell phone through the program ensures these toxic materials will be handled in an environmentally responsible manner.
-The data on all the phones that are collected will be destroyed according to manufacturer's protocol to assure no data from the phone can be recovered.
+Recycling your cellphone through the program ensures these toxic materials will be handled in an environmentally responsible manner.
+The data on all the phones collected will be destroyed to assure no data from the phone can be recovered.

-University students, faculty, and staff can can help protect the environment by depositing their old cellphones, PDAs, smartphones, and accessories at permanent "Last Call" recycling drop boxes across campus.
+University students, faculty, and staff can help protect the environment by depositing their old cellphones, PDAs, smartphones, and accessories at "Last Call" recycling drop boxes across campus.

 The boxes are located in:

 - Any Student Computing Lab

 - Hillman Library

 - Mascaro Center for Sustainable Innovation (153 Benedum Hall)

 All cellphones placed in the drop boxes will be recycled by eLoop LLC, a DEP permitted recycling facility in Pittsburgh.
 Any data left on the cellphones will be securely destroyed prior to the recycling process.